AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Pressing :kbd:`enter` at any point will select the top item in the list of search results, which is in general faster than clicking on it.

 .. image:: omnisearch-settings.png

-.. index:: menu; file-->open from project
+.. index:: menu; file --> open from project

 It is possible that you have no interest in some of the search contexts.
 You can chose to disable some of them by clicking on the :guilabel:`Settings` icon